DUI in New Port Richey

 - AI 8/06/2018 – WIPED DOWN INS.

-A calibration certificate was issued for the Intoxilyzer 8000 with serial number 80-00164 on FDLE/ATP Form 69 which was signed by Danielle Miller Bell, FDLE Department Inspector.
+A calibration certificate was issued for the Intoxilyzer 8000 with serial number 80-00164 on FDLE/ATP Form 69, which Danielle Miller Bell, FDLE Department Inspector, signed.

 Find more records for the Intoxilyzer 8000 DUI breath test machine used in New Port Richey, FL.